• November 29, 2017

 What Next?

 Are you confident your staff would know what to do in the event of a fire?
-We provide full fire safety training, as well as fire risk assessments to protect your business from fire.
+We provide full fire safety training, including how to build a responsive team, as well as fire risk assessments to protect your business from fire.
+Understanding your legal responsibilities in fire incidents is paramount, so consider reading our deep dive into legal liability in the workplace.